Sensible-Alternative Naturopathic Clinic

 • Autoimmune thyroiditis (Hashimoto's) is the most common reason for under-active thyroid.
 In this condition, the immune system attacks the thyroid gland, and it also as interferes with the action of thyroid hormone in the body.
 Thyroid hormone tablets are not adequate treatment.
 The immune problem must also be addressed.
 Thyroid autoimmunity affects 1 in 4 women.
 It is the result of environmental toxins and widespread vitamin D deficiency.
 It is also caused by wheat gluten, which has been shown to be a trigger for Hashimoto's(8) (See Autoimmune article.)

 • Selenium deficiency (a serious problem in Australia due to low soil levels).
 Selenium is necessary for the conversion of T4 to T3.
 (Incomplete conversion results in high levels of reverse T3, an inactive hormone.)
 Selenium has also been shown to reduce autoimmunity against the thyroid (ie. to treat the underlying cause of Hashimoto's thyroid disease.)
-(9)
+(9) It also protects against the toxic effect of iodine on the thyroid.

 • Oestrogen dominance caused by stress and pollution.
 Oestrogen suppresses thyroid function.